Karelian language

-There is no single standard Karelian language.
-Each writer writes in Karelian according to their own dialectal form.
-Three main written standards have been developed, for North Karelian, Olonets Karelian (also known as Livvi Karelian) and Tver Karelian.
-Ludic Karelian also appears in writing.
+The Karelian language is a group of two supradialects.
+The two supradialects are Karelian Proper (which comprises Northern Karelian and South Karelian (including the Tver enclave dialects)) and Olonets Karelian (Livvi Karelian).
+The Ludic language is sometimes considered one more dialect of Karelian, sometimes a separate language.
+There is no single standard Karelian language, so each writer writes in Karelian according to their own dialectal form.
 All variants are written with the Latin-based Karelian alphabet, though the Cyrillic script has been used in the past.

+Based upon toponymic and historical evidence, a form of Karelian was also spoken among the extinct Bjarmians in the 15th century.

 Classification

-Karelian belongs to the Finnic branch of the Uralic languages, and is closely related to Finnish.
+Karelian is a Finnic language from the Uralic language family, and is closely related to Finnish.
 Finnish and Karelian have common ancestry in the Proto-Karelian language spoken in the coast of Lake Ladoga in the Iron Age, and Karelian forms a dialect continuum with the Eastern dialects of Finnish.
 Earlier, some Finnish linguists classified Karelian as a dialect of Finnish, sometimes known in older Finnish literature as Raja-Karjalan murteet ('Border Karelian dialects'), but today Karelian is seen as a distinct language.
 Besides Karelian and Finnish, the Finnic subgroup also includes Estonian and some minority languages spoken around the Baltic Sea.

+Usage

+Karelian is a language in danger of extinction, with 45% of speakers being over 65 years old and with around 1% of speakers being under 15 years of age.
+The language is also not understood or spoken at all by a majority of the people in the Republic of Karelia, with around 43% of people using the language.